 Since we’re on the subject of holding weddings in nature, you should know that organising a wedding on Pulau Ubin is technically possible — this couple pulled off an Ubin wedding earlier this year.

-However, you’ll have to be prepared to DIY a lot, such a by liaising with Ubin residents and arranging for your own seating, catering and so on.
+However, you’ll have to be prepared to DIY this wedding venue a lot, anything from liaising with Ubin residents to arranging for your own seating, catering and so on.
 Still, this is a great budget option if you’re prepared to have a small indie wedding without any of the atas trappings of more traditional nuptials.

 You can book the sheltered Assembly Area on Pulau Ubin via NParks’ booking portal.